Donovan1905/Greenfra/README.md

 ## License
-Greenfra is licensed under the MIT License.
+Greenfra is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for more information.